Treats and Frights

 watch non-fiction videos.

 Watch Stories on Chelmsford Cable

 TV.
 Staff from the public library and the school libraries read

 stories every evening at 7:00 pm on Comcast Channel 22 or Verizon

 Sing great songs.

 children's songs or some of your own favorites.
 Children can hear

-the sylables in a word much better in songs.
+the syllables in a word more distinctly in songs.

 With a Chelmsford Library card, you have